-- 2.0 Subsequent to the release by the Minister of Finance of the previous BC Fiscal Year's public accounts, a summary document will be prepared of Skwah First Nation's Forest License (FL A90380) forest revenue, defined as the total of stumpage payments received by the Crown for the previous BC Fiscal Year. - 2.1 The Direct Award Forest Tenure Revenue Sharing Component will be calculated by multiplying 35 percent (50 percent if signatory of a SEA) of the forest revenue as described in section 2.0 of this Appendix. - 2.2 For each Fiscal Year that this Agreement is in effect, the calculations outlined in sections 2.0 and 2.1 of this Appendix will be performed.
+- 2.0 Subsequent to the release by the Minister of Finance of the previous BC Fiscal Year's public accounts, a summary document will be prepared of the Siska Band's Forest License forest revenue, defined as the total of stumpage payments received by the Crown for the previous BC Fiscal Year from Eligible Volume within; the eligible volume is 4301 m3/yr in Licence A73249. - 2.1 The Direct Award Forest Tenure Revenue Sharing Component will be calculated by multiplying 35 percent of the forest revenue as described in section 2.0 of this Appendix.

+2.2 For each Fiscal Year that this Agreement is in effect, the calculations outlined in sections 2.0 and 2.1 of this Appendix will be performed.